Measurement of the time-integrated $C\!P$ asymmetry in $D^0\to K^- K^+$ decays

 Figure~\ref{fig:selection_mass_distributions} presents the distribution of the $\Dz\to\Km\Kp$ invariant mass and the result of the fit.
 The signal yields, together with the statistical reduction factor, defined as $(\Sigma_{i=1}^{i=K} w_i)^2/(N\cdot\Sigma_{i=1}^{i=K} w_i^2)$, where $K$ is the total number of candidates and $w_i$ includes background subtraction and kinematic weights, are reported in Table~\ref{tab:yields}.
-These reduction factors are for illustrative purposes only and indicate the hypothetical number of signal events that would provide the same statistical power as the weighted data sample.
+These reduction factors are for illustrative purposes only and indicate the hypothetical fraction of signal events that would provide the same statistical power as the weighted data sample.

 Separate fits are performed to subsamples of data collected in different years and with different magnet polarities.
 After determining the asymmetries in these subsamples, the values of \acpkk are calculated according to Eq.~\ref{eq:acpkk}, taking into account the contribution from the neutral kaon asymmetry.
 This is estimated by combining the \lhcb material map from simulation with measured \CP-violation and cross-section parameters of the neutral kaon system~\cite{Fetscher:1996fa,Gsponer:1978dt,Briere:1995tw}, following the procedure described in Ref.~\cite{LHCb-PAPER-2014-013}.
-The correction is $-5.1\times 10^{-4}$ ($-8.5\times 10^{-4}$) for the C$_\Dp$ (C$_\Ds$) calibration procedure.
+The correction considers different \Kzb momentum spectra for the C$_\Dp$ and C$_\Ds$ calibration procedure and corresponds to $(-5.1 \pm 0.6)\times 10^{-4}$ and $(-8.5\pm 1.3)\times 10^{-4}$, respectively.
+The uncertainties are evaluated with a model-independent strategy based on data and discussed later in the Letter.
 The individual \ACPKK values per subsample are found to be in agreement, with a $p$-value of 0.85 and 0.22 for the C$_\Dp$ and C$_\Ds$ methods, respectively.
 Finally, the measurements in each subsample are averaged to obtain the final result for each procedure.

 Several sources of systematic uncertainties are considered.
 The systematic uncertainty related to the description of signal and background in the invariant-mass distributions is evaluated by generating pseudoexperiments according to the baseline fit models, and fitting alternative models to those samples.
 A fit-independent approach is also considered, based on a sideband subtraction.
 Systematic uncertainties of $1.1 \times 10^{-4}$ and $1.0 \times 10^{-4}$ are assigned for the C$_\Dp$ and C$_\Ds$ procedures, with a correlation of 0.05.